Discovering Green Tara

 Before Marpa House…

-The history of our building and grounds before it became Marpa House
+The history of our building and grounds before they became Marpa House

 Marpa House/Kham Tibetan House has a fascinating history, long before its current incarnation as the first Tibetan Buddhist Retreat centre in England.